15 Jul Crypto Classifieds Scams: How To Spot A Craigslist Scam

 For websites, scammers often create complete duplicates of well-known sites like eBay for their crimes.
 You can see a great example in this story on Medium.
 Do your research and never buy from a link in an email message.
 Instead, always navigate directly to a website from your browser.

 For cryptocurrency business owners, particularly BTM operators, fighting this type of crime is all about detection and prevention through surveillance and monitoring.
-Your cryptocurrency compliance program should detail red flags that could indicate a Craigslist or classifieds scam, and all employees should be trained to watch for those red flags and follow the same process to follow up on and report unusual, suspicious, or criminal behavior.
+Your AML compliance program should detail red flags that could indicate a Craigslist or classifieds scam, and all employees should be trained to watch for those red flags and follow the same process to follow up on and report unusual, suspicious, or criminal behavior.

 For example, an unusually large withdrawal might be a red flag that requires a phone call interview with the client to learn the reason for the transaction.
 If the person says the reason for the withdrawal is to buy a car and signals other suspicious behaviors, it might warrant additional action, such as filing a SAR.